yousufasad/qa-betting-assignment/docs/strategy_and_recommendations.md

 ### Recommendation 2 – Test Data Management

-Use fixed test data and reset the test data before each test so that test start from a known state.
+Use controlled test data and reset it before each test so that start from a known state.

+The automation already uses the balance reset API to provide a consistent starting balance.
-The existing balance reset API can be used to reset the balance and keep automated tests consistent and repeatable.
+This approach should be continued as more tests are added to keep the tests independent and repeatable.

 ### Recommendation 3 – Expand API Coverage

-Additional API automation can cover:
+The current API automation covers insufficient balance validation.
+As the framework grows, additional API tests can be added for:

 - Authentication/User ID validation
 - Invalid requests
 - Minimum and maximum stake validation
 - Odds validation
-- Balance validation
 - Successful bet placement
-- Duplicate or invalid match selections
+- Invalid match selections

 ## 5. Overall Strategy

-The recommended approach is to automate stable, high-value and repeatable business flows while keeping exploratory, visual and frequently changing areas manual.
+The recommended approach is to automate stable, high-value and repeatable business flows while keeping exploratory, visual and frequently changing areas for manual testing.

-The framework should remain lightweight and maintainable as the application grows.
+Keep the automation framework simple and easy to maintain as the application grows.

 ## 6. Requirement Clarification